rxnlabs/wc-authorize.net-pro/readme.txt

 == Changelog ==

 = 6.1.8 =
-* Fixed wrong order status logging issue with 6.1.7 update rollout
+* Fixed orders going to on hold with 6.1.7 update rollout

 = 6.1.7 =
 * Added filters for checkout error messages